softcite/software-mentions/doc/usage_scenario_and_requirements.md

 The advantages for using Wikidata as data scheme are multiple:

-- an already existing extensive scheme with 82,303 software instances and sub-classes,
+- an already existing extensive scheme with 82,303 software instances and sub-classes, which would seed the Impactstory software database,

 - a lot of links and textual content via Wikipedia that can be used for text and graph-based disambiguation and/or entity embeddings,

-- Wikidata schema representations able to scale to million of entities and hundred million of statements, resolving most of the blocking issues of the Semantic Web paradigm based on Description Logics,
+- it is scaling: Wikidata schema representation scales to millions of entities and hundred million of statements, resolving most of the blocking and ugly issues of the Semantic Web paradigm based on Description Logics,

 - open data (CC-0) with open source tool supporting collaborative work between humans and machines,

 - perspectives to contribute to Wikidata for the benefit of the public,

-- possibility to use existing disambiguation tools, in particular our own implementation entity-fishing.
+- possibility to use existing disambiguation tools, in particular our own implementation [entity-fishing](https://github.com/kermitt2/entity-fishing).

 As drawback, we could mention that the data scheme is graph-oriented and cannot be "natively" supported at low level by a relational database (like MySQL, although the data is actually stored by Wikimedia with MySQL, but it's blob flat representation), nor by a document database (e.g. Mongo DB) without the creation of additional indexes.
+However this is not a practical issue and using Mongo DB as data storage is straightforward.

 Regarding the usage of entity-fishing as a disambiguation tool: